distortednet/TwitchDB/README.md

-beta branch. pls.
+beta branch. no pull requests until this is live pls thanks

 Stuff that needs worked on
+ - certain input fields like db search, label overflows the input
+ - main index page tab menu overflows on small resolutions
+ - empty vod pages look weird on profile
+ - empty feedback pages look weird on profile
+ - rename "family friendly" to something more accurate for channels not marked mature

  - make hash tags in video titles on profile link to respective creative directories
  - maybe profile tag cloud for better content sorting in the future?
  - notification system of some sort (maybe issue notifications via whispers?)

- - integrate clippy.js as dank meme https://www.smore.com/clippy-js
- - rename "family friendly" to something more accurate for channels not marked mature some notes for beta stuff
+ some notes for beta stuff

  - rethink 2.2.6 (?) does not work with the latest python driver. pip install rethinkdb==2.2.0.post6

-bugs?

 db prep